A Brief History of the LGBT Movement in the United States

 The movement accomplished several breakthroughs beginning in 1970.
 Among these included the declassification of homosexuality as a disease in 1974 by the American Psychiatric Association.
 The increasing visibility of specific LGBT communities in cities and states promoted gradual acceptance and better social integration.
 The Gay Liberation Front that emerged after the Stonewall Riots proliferated across colleges and universities in the early 1970s.

-Subsequently, the movement shifted from liberation to civil rights.
-In 1974 for instance, liberal lawmakers had started pushing for amendments in the Civil Rights Act to extend federal government protection against LGBT discrimination.
+It also shifted from liberation to civil rights.
+Liberal lawmakers had started pushing for amendments in the Civil Rights Act to extend federal government protection against LGBT discrimination in 1974.
 The growing popularity of LGBT demonstrations in San Francisco resulted in the birth of the Rainbow Flag in 1978 that later became the worldwide symbol of the movement and the entire community.
-Nonetheless, beginning 1970, the social and academic environment created an atmosphere for supporting the emerging LGBT movement.

-However, further attempts to advance the LGBT movement and promote LGBT rights at the federal level were somehow unsuccessful due to the emerging opposition.
-During the latter part of the 1970s, conservative politicians and religious leaders rallied to have numerous LGBT-related legislation repealed and blocked.
-For years to come, the supporters and opponents of the LGBT movement marked one of the greatest divides in American society.
+Further attempts to advance the LGBT movement and promote LGBT rights at the federal level were somehow still unsuccessful due to the emerging opposition.
+Conservative politicians and religious leaders rallied to have numerous LGBT-related legislation repealed and blocked during the 1970s.
+LGBT rights has become one of the most divisive issues in the U.S.

-Another accomplishment of the LGBT movement was the removal of sodomy laws in the U.S. Note that during the 1770s and until 2003, American sodomy laws deemed several sexual acts punishable under the law.
-Illinois was the first state to abolish its sodomy law in 1961.
+Another accomplishment of the LGBT movement was the removal of sodomy laws in the U.S. Note that several sexual acts were punishable under the law during the 1770s and even until 2003 Illinois was the first state to abolish its sodomy law in 1961.
+The gradual liberalization of American norms throughout the 20th century led to the elimination of sodomy laws in most states.
+The Supreme Court still upheld the constitutionality of several of its provisions.

 2000s: Abolishing Sodomy Laws and Legalizing Same-Sex Marriage

-The arrival of the 21st century saw growing public support for same-sex marriage.
-On 17 May 2004, Massachusetts became the first U.S. state and the sixth jurisdiction in the world to legalize same-sex marriage.
-President Barack Obama also became the first incumbent U.S. to support same-sex marriage during a pronouncement made on 9 May 2012.
-The states of Maine, Maryland, and Washington became the first states to legalize same-sex marriage through popular vote or public referendum.
+The arrival of the 21st century saw a growing public support for same-sex marriage.
+Massachusetts became the first and the sixth jurisdiction in the world to legalize same-sex marriage on 17 May 2025.
+Barack Obama also became the first incumbent U.S. president to support same-sex marriage during a 9 May 2012 pronouncement.
+Maine, Maryland, and Washington became the first states to legalize same-sex marriage through popular vote or public referendum.

-While several states barred same-sex marriage, the United States Supreme Court made a historic decision on 26 June 2015 via the landmark Obergefell v.
+Moreover, while several states barred same-sex marriage through state-specific legislation backed by conservative politicians and their supporters, the United States Supreme Court made a historic decision on 26 June 2015 via the landmark Obergefell v.
 Hodges case that ultimately allowed same-sex marriage across all 50 states by declaring state prohibition as unconstitutional.